qte77/app-skeletton/README.md

     * [pipenv with Pipfile & Pipfile.lock](https://pipenv.pypa.io/en/latest/basics/)
     * `pipenv install -e` for [editable mode](https://pipenv.pypa.io/en/latest/basics/#a-note-about-vcs-dependencies), i.e. 'dependency resolution can be performed with an up to date copy of the repository each time it is performed'
   * [x] Use `Makefile` instead of self-implemented imparative `setup.sh`
-    * Implemented and functional
+    * Test successful and functional
-    * Need improvement for local venv install, because `source` can not run inside `make`
   * [ ] Dynamically create a hierarchical configuration with [hydra](https://hydra.cc/docs/intro/)
   * [ ] Implement basic CI/CD-Skeleton
   * [ ] Create /docs with [`sphinx`](https://www.sphinx-doc.org/) gh-action